alphagov/notifications-tech-docs/source/documentation/_api_docs.md

 ```
 #### URL parameters

-The parameters in the personalisation argument must match the placeholder fields in the actual template.
-The API notification client will ignore any extra fields in the method.

-#### Arguments

 ##### template_id (required)

 The ID of the template.
 [Sign in to GOV.UK Notify](https://www.notifications.service.gov.uk/sign-in) and go to the __Templates__ page to find it.